 - 26 — 2012, Russell Wilson; 1998, Peyton Manning

-Another surprise here is Justin Herbert easily took the rookie passing TD title this year.
-Herbert beat the record set just two years ago by Cleveland Browns QB Baker Mayfield.
+Another surprise here is how easily Justin Herbert took the rookie passing TD title.
+Herbert beat the record set by Cleveland Browns QB Baker Mayfield.
 Mayfield barely beat the previous record of 26, held by Russell Wilson and Peyton Manning, but Mayfield did it in only 14 games.
-At the time, Mayfield breaking this mark was newsworthy.
-Herbert, however, seems to go unnoticed yet again.

 - 396 — 2020, Justin Herbert